ssarovar6/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

-bg job_id - this command resumes stopped job in background fg job_id- moves job to foreground and allow interaction with the running process. kill pid - this is used for terminating processes. mpstat - displays CPU Usage statistics, part od sysstat package pidof processname - displays process id of a running program pmap pid- displays memory usage and analyze meomy consumption
+bg job_id - this command resumes stopped job in background fg job_id- moves job to foreground and allow interaction with the running process. kill pid - this is used for terminating processes. pkill - terminate with process name pattern or
+mpstat - displays CPU Usage statistics, part od sysstat package pidof processname - displays process id of a running program pmap pid- displays memory usage and analyze meomy consumption